Retirement Pages

 Contributions

 Each tax year, the IRS announces cost of living adjustments for pension plan dollar limitations annually.
-Section 415 of the Internal Revenue Code provides dollar limitations on benefits and contributions under qualified retirement plans and requires that the IRS annually adjust these limits for inflation and increases in cost-of-living.
-You can use the information below to guide you in the planning for your tax return, but remember, when you prepare your return on eFile.com, all you need to do is enter the information from the income your received from your pension plan(s) and we will do all the work for you to report your pension income and calculate any tax amounts.
+Section 415 of the Internal Revenue Code provides dollar limitations on benefits and contributions under qualified retirement plans and requires that the IRS annually adjust these limits for inflation and increases in the cost of living.

 Pensions Are Taxable Income

 As an employee, depending on your situation, consider making contributions to your pension or other tax-deductible retirement accounts in order to reduce your taxable income.
-When you contribute pre-tax dollars to your traditional IRA pr pension, these are deductible in the year of the contribution; for after-tax pension and Roth IRA contributions, it will decrease your taxes when you take money from the account.
+When you contribute pre-tax dollars to your traditional IRA or pension, these are deductible in the year of the contribution; for after-tax pension and Roth IRA contributions, it will decrease your taxes when you take money from the account.
 When you contribute to a Roth IRA, the contributions are not deductible, but your distributions when you retire are fully tax-free.
 See more details on taxable and nontaxable income.

 Related: Which states have no pension tax?

 You can also withhold money from your pension payments by submitting a W-4P, Withholding Certificate for Pension or Annuity Payments; for Social Security, submit a W-4V, Voluntary Withholding Request.
-These can help keep your taxes balanced so you do not owe too much when you file nor be owed a large tax refund made up of money you could have had all year.
+These can help keep your taxes balanced so you do not owe too much when you file, nor be owed a large tax refund made up of money you could have had all year.

 Dollar Amount Limits on Pension Plan Contributions